DIR-LAB/pocket-agent/llm.md

 - **Debugging**: Troubleshooting tips and debugging hooks
 - **Advanced Features**: Router integration, custom result processing, etc.

-This guide should serve as a comprehensive reference for anyone (especially AI assistants like Claude) working with the pocket_agent framework, providing both conceptual understanding and practical implementation guidance.
+This guide should serve as a comprehensive reference for anyone (especially AI assistants) working with the pocket_agent framework, providing both conceptual understanding and practical implementation guidance.